deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 A Resource will manage a remote resource like a file.
 Similar to the current resource types in deeplearning4j-common.
 These resources will mostly be stored on git LFS.

-As part of this introduction of a unified resource manager and resource type we will also introduce proper cache management so a user can list the caches and downloads available and allow them to delete or update specific resources.
+As part of this introduction of a unified resource abstraction will be cache aware exposing the cache so users can delete if they wish.

 For existing datasets we  use the old sources but have a common abstraction for knowing which dataset we want to download.